Association for Civil Rights in Israel: Criticism

 Though ACRI does not identify itself politically, activities of the association has been criticized as assisting organizations that harm Israel's national security.
 Such criticism was made by prime-minister Yitzhak Rabin over an appeal about exiling 400 Hamas activists to Lebanon in 1992.
 Rabin Called ACRI - "Association for Rights of Hamas".
 On the other side of the political spectrum, right-wing activists have called it "Association for Palestinian Civil Rights".

 In November 2017, Education Minister Naftali Bennett cancelled a conference to be held in cooperation with ACRI following a letter sent by a group of bereaved families accusing ACRI of defending terrorists.
 ACRI denied the allegations and stated that it does not defend terrorists during their criminal proceedings, rather only in regards to their rights in prison and matters of citizenship and residency.

 The Emil Grunzweig human rights award

-The Emil Grunzweig Human Rights Award is awarded annually by Association for Civil Rights in Israel to "individuals and organizations that have made a outstanding contribution to the advancement of human rights in Israel".
+The Emil Grunzweig Human Rights Award is awarded annually by Association for Civil Rights in Israel to "individuals and organizations that have made an outstanding contribution to the advancement of human rights in Israel".
 The award was established in 1981 as an initiative by Professor Jacob Lorch, but was renamed in 1983 after the murder of activist Emil Grunzweig by a grenade thrown by a right-wing Israeli extremist during a Peace Now demonstration against the war in Lebanon.